adobe/xdm/extensions/adobe/experience/campaign/orchestration/reportingevent.description.md

+A marketer's intention is to track user's interaction with their business and orient their buisness based on these interactions.
+For example, if a user visits the bar of a hotel business, it may trigger a beacon event which would then automatically send an immediate offer for the purechase on bar items.
+To accomplish this, marketer designs a jorney for its und users.

 A journey refers to the workflow for an end user.
 A journey can have multiple versions, where an user can be on any one of the journey version.
 A new user would always enter the latest version of the journey, while old users continue the version on which they currently reside.